Acute kidney injury

 AKI often happens as a complication of another medical condition.
-If you are taking medicines to treat another illness your doctor should make sure that you adjust how much of your medicines that you take while your kidneys are not working properly.
+If you are taking medications to treat another illness your doctor should make sure that you adjust how much of your medications that you take while your kidneys are not working properly.

-You may need to stop taking some medicines for a time while your kidneys recover.
-For example, you will need to stop taking any medicines that contain sodium (salt).
+You may need to stop taking some medications for a time while your kidneys recover.
+For example, you will need to stop taking any medications that contain sodium (salt).

 Treatments for a blockage in the kidneys or bladder

-AKI can be caused by something blocking the flow of urine from a kidney to the bladder, or at the bladder outlet, such as a tumour, kidney stone, blood clot, or scar tissue.
+AKI can be caused by something blocking the flow of urine from a kidney to the bladder, or at the bladder outlet, such as a tumor, kidney stone, blood clot, or scar tissue.